QuentinRa/blog.quentinra.dev/info/plsql/index.md

 <div class="row row-cols-md-2 mx-0"><div>

-We need variables, either **to store the result of a SQL request**, or because we are a good fellow, and **declare constants** instead of using hard coded values 🤮.
+We need variables, either **to store the result of a SQL request**, or because we are a good fellow, and **declare constants** instead of using hardcoded values 🤮.

 The syntax is the following <small>([a] means that "a" is optional)</small>